 Once you have a research office, either click on it, or use the icon at the top left of the screen to take you to the research and development screen.
 Select the 'Body Specialization' item, and begin the research.
 This will take some time, depending how many research offices you have.
 Be warned, they are not cheap.
 Also note that you need to produce a certain number of cars before doing this research, but if you wish, you could research something else while those ten cars are being made.

 Eventually, you will have access to those unlocked new production slots from the slot picker.
 In this case we have 3 new slots, Fit Bodyframe, Fit Roof and Fit Doors.
 Note that together (and in that order) these new slots will REPLACE the existing fit body slot.
 (You don't necessarily have to delete the old one, you can branch out and have one fast, and one slow production line).

 Car body styles and features

-Note that some of the features added to your car will be shown as red, some grey, some light or dark green.
+Note that some of the features added to your car will be shown as red, some yellow, some light or dark green.
 This corresponds to how common those features are.
 If you are the first car company to research a new feature they are 'very rare' (and you get a bonus to their value), if you have some competition they become 'common' and eventually 'universal' which means they become worthless, and all cars are expected to include them in the basic price.
 If you carry on producing cars without universal features, they become difficult to sell.

 Which then opens a new window which lets you schedule how each production line swaps between different body styles.